swapnaneeldey/Math392MLproject/README.md

 ## Best Performing Model

-The PyTorch MLP model emerged as the most effective, demonstrating the best generalization performance.
-Its architecture allowed it to model non linear relationships in the data more effectively than logistic regression, and it offered more control and flexibility than the TensorFlow implementation.
+The Three Layer Neural Network was the best performing model across all evaluation metrics.

+Its deeper architecture, with two hidden layers (128 and 64 neurons), allowed it to better capture the complex, nonlinear relationships in the county level election data compared to simpler models like logistic regression or a basic two layer network.
+The inclusion of dropout regularization helped it generalize well without overfitting.

-It consistently achieved:
+The 3 Layer MLP consistently achieved:
-- Over 80% accuracy
+- Validation accuracies exceeding 80%.
-- Balanced precision and recall across both classes (Democratic and Republican)
+- Balanced F1-scores for both Democratic and Republican classes.
-- Strong performance even in closely contested counties
+- Strong predictive performance even for closely contested swing counties.

 ## Visualizations and Interpretation